-Yes, no matter how disruptive your offering, there is always an old way.
+Yes, no matter how disruptive your offering is, there is always an old way.

 It helps to visualize "innovation as switching" using a hill-climbing metaphor:

-Simply introducing a better new way usually isn’t enough to cause the switch.
+Simply introducing a better new way isn’t enough to cause the switch.

 Furthermore, a new way, being new, is uncertain and invokes anxiety which introduces another resistive force: friction.

-The inability to overcome consumer inertia (habit) and friction (anxiety) is the reason why most first-to-market products fail.
+The inability to overcome consumer inertia (habit) and friction (anxiety) is why most first-to-market products fail.

 They require too much behavior change that consumers are not yet ready to undertake.